Agile Working Comes to a New-Look WPR

 As the roadmap towards the relaxing of Covid restrictions progressed, the WPR leadership team reviewed lessons learnt while the agency was operating remotely, seeking input from colleagues about the pros and cons of working from home, and identified ways to implement lasting improvements.

 A commitment to agile working will create a ‘best of both worlds’ approach, offering individual flexibility within an agency-wide structure that enhances and enables effective teamwork.
-Staff will spend at least two days in the office, working with colleagues to collaborate, share and learn.
+Everyone will spend at least two days in the office, working with colleagues to collaborate, share and learn.
 The remainder of the time will see people out and about – on client visits, shoots, pitches or meetings – or working from home.

 WPR managing director Jane Ainsworth said: “I was astounded at how well many aspects of WPR life translated into the virtual world when offices closed in March 2020.
 We quickly established how effectively we could deliver client work remotely, but people are the heart of our business so keeping the WPR culture alive was equally important.